Frequently Asked Questions

 We also offer a number of classes that aren’t specifically rooted in yoga.
 For example, our MELT classes incorporate a revolutionary hands-off bodywork technique to reduce inflammation and relieve chronic pain, and our Pilates classes offer a great way to tap into your core and get a good workout.

-In general, if you are trying to decide which class to take, we recommend reading our class descriptions; emailing email@example.com and/or calling 415.643.9007; or coming to a class a bit early to chat with the instructor.
+In general, if you are trying to decide which class to take, we recommend reviewing our class descriptions, getting in touch with our Studio Advisor, or coming to a class a bit early to chat with the instructor.
 Above all, remember to listen to—and trust—your body; it’s your best teacher.